Has 15-Minute Delivery Q-Commerce had Its 15 Minutes of Fame?

 Is the Q-Commerce model sustainable over the long term?

 Buyk, launched just last year in New York City, recently filed for bankruptcy due to fallout from sanctions against Russia, while the Russian-backed Fridge No More abruptly ceased operations in March.
 Meanwhile, Jokr is in talks to sell its New York operations following heavy losses in that city.

 As TechCrunch reported recently, “it’s crunch time in the world of instant grocery delivery in Europe.”
-Berlin-based Gorillas, which raised nearly $1 billion dollars at around a $3 billion post-money valuation — just this week announced it would be laying off some 300 employees and exiting four markets — Italy, Spain, Denmark and Belgium — “as it seeks a clear path to profitability.”
+Berlin-based Gorillas, which raised nearly $1 billion dollars at around a $3 billion post-money valuation — just this week announced it would be laying off some 300 employees and exiting four markets — Italy, Spain, Denmark, and Belgium — “as it seeks a clear path to profitability.”

 The notion that ultra-speed is what most consumers want is questionable.
 Most of these services have been artificially driven by heavy couponing, discounting and a lot of expensive media buys.
-Online services, as most market observers agree, is primarily driven by convenience.
+Online services, as most market observers agree, are primarily driven by convenience.

 The Omnichannel Advantage

 Omnichannel grocers have many advantages over Q-Commerce providers: a significantly larger inventory, the ability to capture larger basket sizes and regular (e.g., weekly) orders, a stronger connection with customers that leads to long-term loyalty and long-term customer data for personalization campaigns to further enhance loyalty and increase purchases.

 As Bain & Company summarized it, compared to single-channel shoppers, “grocers sell more to omnichannel customers… attract a bigger share of their overall grocery spending… and convert more of them into fans.”